tconn93/LearnBlogSite/README.md

 > [!NOTE]
-> Add how to connect database to README.md
+> TODO: Add how to connect database to README.md
+> TODO: Create a model for my blog data

 ## Frontend with Vite/React